barumau/panlingue/eng/dunia_baxe.md

 changed by inserting a pattern of vowels between them.
 Arabic also has many prefixes and suffixes for creating additional words.

-Pandunia uses _root and affix system_.
+Panlingue uses _root and affix system_.
 The principles of this system are known to most people.
 New words can be created easily.